algorithmlover2016/grpc_learn_notes/kubernetes/tutorial/monitor_log_debug.md

       type google_cloud
     </match>
 ```
-    * **describes a pod that has a sidecar container running fluentd.
-The pod mounts a volume where fluentd can pick up its configuration data.**<br>
+    - **describes a pod that has a sidecar container running fluentd.
+The pod mounts a volume where fluentd can pick up its configuration data.**
 ```
 apiVersion: v1
 kind: Pod